notrab/dumbo/examples/basic-auth-nested/README.md

-# Basic Auth Example
+# Basic Auth Nested Route Example

-This example demonstrates how to use Basic authentication in Dumbo.
+This example demonstrates how to use Basic authentication in Dumbo using nested routes (e.g. `/api`).

 ## Running the Example